-At least one person killed in shooting off South Sherwood Forest
+Coroner identifies 23-year-old killed in shooting off South Sherwood Forest

 BATON ROUGE - Officials said the coroner's office was called to a shooting off South Sherwood Forest Boulevard early Tuesday.

-The shooting happened on Wentling Avenue, near Laser Tag Baton Rouge, shortly before 1 a.m.
+The shooting happened on Wentling Avenue, near the former Laser Tag Baton Rouge, shortly before 1 a.m.
 Tuesday morning.
-Officials said the coroner's office responded to the scene, meaning at least one person was killed.
+The coroner's office later confirmed that Tyron Warren, 23, was shot and killed.

 More News